DevZest/RDO.Net/src/Docs/articles/orm_data_access_the_right_way.md

 |[DbQuery](xref:DevZest.Data.DbQuery`1)              | Database query                                      |
 |[DataSet](xref:DevZest.Data.DataSet`1)              | Client side dataset                                 |

-Database and dataset schema is realized with concrete metadata objects, with rich set of properties, methods and events.
-In the end, you're writing native SQL using C#/VB.Net, 100% strongly typed - unbeatable for both code maintainability and performance!
+Database and dataset schema is realized as concrete metadata objects, with rich set of properties, methods and events.
+SQL, serialization/deserialization are explicitly implemented in these objects.
+In the end:

+* You're Writing native SQL using C#/VB.Net, 100% strongly typed - unbeatable for both code maintainability and performance!
+* JSON serialization/deserialization is a first class citizen - unbeatable performance because no reflection required.
+* Database testing and deployment is a first class citizen.
+You can easily mock part of database with testing data, generate database from clean C#/VB.Net code, or generate C#/VB.Net code from table data in database, right in Visual Studio.
+* The rich metadata can be consumed by other layer of your application, for example, data presentation.

 [1]: https://en.wikipedia.org/wiki/Leaky_abstraction#cite_note-1